Composite Fermion Nonlinear Sigma Models: Acknowledgments

 \section{Acknowledgments}

 We thank Sri Raghu for useful conversations and correspondence.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Award Number DE-SC0020007.
+M.M. acknowledges the generous hospitality of the Stanford Institute for Theoretical Physics and support provided by the Moore Foundation for this work.
 P.K. is supported by DOE-BES Grant Number DE-SC0002140.